fpapado/svg-use/examples/shared-library/README.md

 This is thus the recommended approach.

-- Use `svg-use-href` and/or the CLI, to make SVGs themeable and ensure ids statically.
+- Use `@svg-use/core`, to make SVGs themeable and ensure ids statically.
   - You can use the same id for all SVGs, to simplify the setup.
   - You will run the CLI statically, and/or in CI
 - Create a "wrapper" component, similar to the default `ThemedExternalSvg` or